-Winter holidays at home in the UK can be just as magical as trips abroad – with beautiful countryside, stunning coastlines and our fantastic range of family friendly UK destinations to pick from, you’re sure to have a brilliant time.
+Winter beach holidays at home in the UK can be just as magical as trips abroad – with beautiful surrounding countryside, stunning coastlines and our fantastic range of family friendly UK destinations to pick from, you’re sure to have a brilliant time.

-However if you’re worried about battling the elements or that your beach trip is going to be a washout, we’ve got some top tips for braving the beach with little ones…
+However if you’re worried about battling the elements or that your trip is going to be a washout, we’ve got some top tips for braving the beach with little ones…

 Go Treasure Hunting

 Whilst paddling and sandcastle building is always popular with little ones, it can leave you all feeling a bit nippy after a while.
 Consider other fun beach activities such as beachcombing, where you can wander the sands looking for treasures such as sea glass and fossils.
-In fact, the UK’s Jurassic Coastline is one of the best places to find some fantastic fossils and you can keep warm and distract little fidgets by strolling about.
+In fact, the UK’s Jurassic Coastline is one of the best places in the world to find some fantastic fossils, and you can keep warm and distract little fidgets by strolling about.
 Make sure you keep an eye on your tots whilst you beachcomb, to prevent them from picking up anything they shouldn’t!

 A chilly trip to the beach means you need the right kind of supplies – opt for dry snacks like biscuits or rice cakes rather than wet snacks like cucumber or banana, which can end up getting all sticky and sandy.
 The odd ice cream won’t go amiss (yes, even in winter!) and of course traditional fish and chips always goes down a treat, particularly if you need to warm up a bit.
 A thermos flask with some tea for mum and dad is also essential.